hovestadt/MARLIN/README.md

 **M**ethylation- and **A**I-guided **R**apid **L**eukemia Subtype **In**ference

-MARLIN is a deep neural network model for methylation-based Acute Leukemia classification from sparse DNA methylation profiles.
+MARLIN is a deep neural network model for DNA methylation-based Acute Leukemia classification from sparse DNA methylation profiles.

 For more information please refer to our paper.